Act respecting the laicity of the State: Contents and passage

 A grandfather clause exempts some public workers as long as they continue to hold the same job, at the same institution.
-The law also details rules that require people to uncover their faces to receive a public service for identification or security purposes, such as taking public transit with a reduced-fare photo ID card.
-However, people who have their faces covered for medical reasons or to do their jobs are exempt from these rules.
+The law also outlines rules that require people to uncover their faces to receive a public service for identification or security purposes, such as taking public transit with a reduced-fare photo ID card.
+However, people who have their faces covered for medical reasons or for job-related requirements are exempt from these rules.

 The law applies when receiving government services, including: